darioque/w10-bluetooth-device/README.md

 # It doesn't work!

 By default it's setup to remove those commonly used by headphones.
-If you have a different device, you can check its services by going to control panel -> hardware and sound -> devices and printers -> right click, properties -> services
+If you have a different device, you can check its services by running `btdiscovery -b "yourDeviceAddress" -s`

-Then you'll have to correlate these services with the ones listed on [this pdf](https://btprodspecificationrefs.blob.core.windows.net/assigned-numbers/Assigned%20Number%20Types/Assigned_Numbers.pdf) and replace them on the script where every `btcom` command is at.
+Then you'll have to replace them on the script where every `btcom` command is at.

 # Credit where it's due: